What is bone marrow?

 How is it diagnosed?

-At this stage, your child will usually be referred to a paediatric haematologist – a doctor specialising in blood disorders affecting children.
+At this stage, the child will usually be referred to a paediatric haematologist – a doctor specialising in blood disorders affecting children.
 The only method of diagnosing aplastic anaemia with certainty, is by examining a sample of bone marrow under a microscope.

 - Neutrophils less than 0.2 x 109/l